mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 layout: toc-guide-page
 ---

 **Node-in-Code™**: almost every Grasshopper component is now callable as a function in other places in Rhino.
-Grasshopper components may be called in ghPython (on the Gh canvas) and from rhino.Python (off the canvas).
-This adds few thousand new functions accessible to ghPython.
+Grasshopper components may be called in GhPython (on the Gh canvas) and from rhino.Python (off the canvas).
+This adds few thousand new functions accessible to GhPython.
 Functions are also available thru 3rd party components.
 Along with the new functionality that this provides, the technique can be used to simplifying existing gh definition files by simply lumping together a bunch of related components into a single python script.

 There is a module in `ghpythonlib.components` which attempts to make every component available in python in the form of an easy to call function.

-## Components As functions from ghPython
+## Components As functions from GhPython

 In this example we can make a new ghPhython component that combines the standard Grasshopper Voronoi component and the Grasshopper Area components.
-Within one ghPython component the voronoi curves are created and the cell centroid points are output.
+Within one GhPython component the voronoi curves are created and the cell centroid points are output.

 ![{{ site.baseurl }}/images/node-in-code-voronoi.png]({{ site.baseurl }}/images/node-in-code-voronoi.png){: .img-center width="25%"}

-Use a ghPython component with these inputs:
+Use a GhPython component with these inputs:

 ![{{ site.baseurl }}/images/nod-in-code-sample.png]({{ site.baseurl }}/images/nod-in-code-sample.png){: .img-center width="95%"}
 Node in Code sample file

-Before entering code in the ghPython component it to review the input properties to make sure the correc Type hint is used.
+Before entering code in the GhPython component it to review the input properties to make sure the correc Type hint is used.
 In this case the points input has a Point3D hint amd a List Access level set.
-Do this by right clicking on the ghPython component input.
+Do this by right clicking on the GhPython component input.

-Enter this code into the ghPython component:
+Enter this code into the GhPython component:

 ```python
 import ghpythonlib.components as ghcomp